KAWS: 11 Things You Should Know

 3. Kaws Became Famous for Designing Toys

 Today Kaws is famous for repeated use of a cast of figurative characters and motifs.
-Some of them are dating back to the beginning of his career in the 1990s.
-One of it is “Companion”, a vinyl figure of Mickey Mouse with x-ed out eyes, that was created with Japanese company Bounty Hunter in 1999.
-Others are called “Accomplice”, “Chum” and “Bendy”.
-A lot of sculptures he realised in later years, were initially painted in 2D and later realised in 3D.
+Some of them date back to the beginning of his career in the 1990s.
+One of them is Companion, a vinyl figure of Mickey Mouse with X-ed out eyes, that was created with Japanese company Bounty Hunter in 1999.
+Others are called Accomplice, Chum, and Bendy.
+A lot of sculptures he realized in later years were initially painted in 2D and later constructed in 3D.

 4. He Had a Flagship Store in Japan